 - The geologic properties of rock within this segment serve as the basis for strategies to contain rock fall in order to maintain these natural forms.
 The design team should include a multidisciplinary group of geotechnical engineers, civil engineers, and landscape architects whose role is to maintain the inherent character of the natural bedding planes, fractures, joints, and overall stability of rock along the segment.
-Refer to the Design Criteria. - Evaluate moving the road away from the rock face to avoid rock fall protection. - Use scatter blasting techniques and random rock drilling at varying depths to cause rock to break in natural patterns and expose natural rock fractures as described in the Design Criteria (A). - Where feasible, sculpture new rock cuts to include soil pockets within rock ledges.
-The soil pockets will present opportunities for revegetation that reflect the natural patterns found along this segment (B). - Employ custom naturalized cuts and staggered benches and avoid the use of straight vertical cuts and benches that have a sheer, unnatural appearance (A). - Half casts or any mechanical visual lines should be avoided.
-Consider all alternate cut methods and acquiring appropriate right-of-way.
+Refer to the Design Criteria. - Evaluate moving road away from the rock face to avoid rock fall protection. - Use scatter blasting techniques and random rock drilling at varying depths to cause rock to break in natural patterns and expose natural rock fractures as described in the Design Criteria (A). - Where feasible, sculpture new rock cuts to include soil pockets within rock ledges.
+The soil ledges will present opportunities for vegetation that reflects the natural patterns found along this segment (B). - Employ custom naturalized cuts and staggered benches and avoid the use of straight vertical cuts and benches that have a sheer, unnatural appearance (A). - Half casts or any mechanical visual lines should be avoided.
+Consider all alternate cut methods and acquiring appropriate right-ofway.
 When half casts are visible, hide the casts by chipping away remaining indentations in a random fashion.
 Disguising the half casts should be done as the slope is excavated (C).

-- Evaluate the use of tieback and other anchoring strategies to preserve and stabilize rock formations rather than the installation of rock fall protection devices. - Based on careful geological, site, and cost analyses, rock cuts should strive to minimize the need for rock fall protection.
+- Based on careful geological, site, and cost analyses, rock cuts should strive to minimize the need for rock fall protection.
 When rock fall protection is deemed necessary, consider the scale of the rock fall protection. - For rock fall protection, use naturally sculpted benches and ledges across the face of rock instead of human-made features.
 When required, the use of natural contours supplemented with retention devices (such as protection fencing or mesh screens) can be used to minimize the extent of benching (A). - Rock quality and topographic conditions should be considered as a part of natural sculpting techniques in order to limit rock fall potential on or above the subject slope (B). - When mesh rock fall draping is required, it should follow the existing natural contours of the rock face (D). - Efforts should be made to reduce the visual clutter of rock face protection devices.
 Consider PVC coated colored mesh, draping the mesh over the edge of the face and attaching the mesh reasonably close to the face.
 The end of the mesh material should terminate in a hidden condition when possible (D). - Consider low reflectivity and color matching materials for rock safety structures.
 Rock safety structures that include earth-tone colors will match the patterns of surrounding rocks (D).

-A / Scatter blasting and staggered cuts result in a more natural appearance.
+A/ Scatter blasting and staggered cuts result in a more natural appearance.

-$B \mid Rock\ cuts\ should\ include\ natural\ benches\ to\ mimic\ the\ surrounding\ landscape.$
+B/Rock cuts should include natural benches to mimic the surrounding landscape.

-C | Disguise evidence of blasting technique along rock cut.
+C/ Disguise evidence of blasting technique along rock cut.

-D | Rock fall protection devises, when required, follow existing contours and reduce visual clutter.
+D/ Rock fall protection devices, when required, follow existing contours, and reduce visual clutter.